Stypox/quadermas/README.md

 - Every mark has a value, a description, a teacher and a date.
 - The `marks` view shows marks (from a subject, or all) in a list that can be sorted by value and by date.
 - The `statistics` view shows a graph of marks (from a subject, or all).
 Clicking on a point in the graph shows the mark info.

+## Documents
+- Find the documents you need thanks to filters (by year and by subject).
+- Download a document by just tapping on it: an Android notification will show up.
+When the download has finished the notification can be clicked to view the downloaded document.